This article describes a cheap, lightweight and effective solution to dew for night sky photography.

 Astronomers doing serious astrophotography routinely use Dew Heaters with four channel controllers to keep their telescopes free from dew.
 However, they normally are working with mains power or at least large batteries available, whereas for night sky photography we are often seeking out remote and hard to access locations.
 The commercial controllers for these dew heaters have three issues as far as night sky photography is concerned:

 Lithium-ion batteries offer a great lightweight alternative to lead-acid batteries, but because their supply voltage quickly drops below 12 volts, they cannot be used effectively with the existing commercial dew controllers.
 In fact with the high resistance of the small dew heaters for wide-angle lenses, they could be run directly from 12 volt supply without any controller, but there is no easy way to plug the standard RCA connector on a dew heater to a DC power supply (RCA was a dumb connector to choose as the standard for dew heaters).

 To solve all the above, there's a very simple solution.
 There are just three parts to what I now use as a lightweight, cheap and very simple dew heater for my own night sky photography:

+You may also find them on ebay with a search for "12v 6800mah Lithium-ion battery" but they are getting harder to find at affordable prices.
 There are some that are nicely packaged in a black housing.
 Others are blue and look closer to the raw product from the factory - some of these are very cheap.